ThomasDLi/faseless/README.md

 - fastapi
 - requests lib
+- mongodb for python, as well as a mongodb server.
 - uvicorn (to run server, type "uvicorn server:app --reload" after installing)

 NPM Frontend Dependencies (frontend found in /faseless):